 How to survive a trust fund interview for back payroll taxes.

-There are a few reasons why we the trust fund assessed when it should not have been:
+There are a few reasons why the trust fund is assessed when it should not have been:

 So what does a Form 4180 look like?

 The IRS does not publish Form 4180 on its website.
 It is for their internal use only.
 Of course, I have a blank I could post.
-But I am far too reluctant to publish the entire form, as I don’t want anyone thinking this is something that they can do themselves.
-But it is the internet and So here is a screen shot of the first page:
+But I am far too reluctant to publish the entire form 4180, as I don’t want anyone thinking this is something that they can do themselves.
+Let’s be honest — if you are being assessed the trust fund recovery penalty you need the highest level of legal representation available.
+But it is the internet, so here is a screen shot of the first page: